commercialhaskell/stack/doc/yaml_configuration.md

 Default: `false`

-Command line equivalent (takes precedence): `--[no-]skip-msys` flag
+Command line equivalent (takes precedence):
+[`--[no-]skip-msys`](global_flags.md#-no-skip-msys-option) flag

-Skips checking for and installing MSYS2 when stack is Setting up the environment.
-This usually doesn't make sense in project-level configurations, just in `config.yaml`.
+Skips checking for the Stack-supplied MSYS2 (and installing that MSYS2, if it is not installed) when Stack is setting up the environment.

 ~~~yaml
 skip-msys: true
 ~~~

+!!! note

+    Usually, the use of this option does not make sense in project-level configuration and it is used only in global configuration.

 ### snapshot-location-base